Lipschitz-aware Linearity Grafting for Certified Robustness: Experiments

 \subsection{Comparison of our method and LG}

 In this experiment, we evaluate our criteria without applying additional techniques such as $l_1$ regularization or small weight pruning.
-As shown in Table \ref{table_no_loss}, models trained with our masks outperform those trained with LG's masks in terms of VA, UNR, and Time, except for the experiment on the MNIST dataset.
-Specifically, our approach achieves VA improvements of 10.90\%, 3.50\%, 22.90\%, 4.80\%, and 5.90\% for ConvBig-CIFAR10, CNN-B-CIFAR10, ConvHuge-CIFAR10, ResNet4B-CIFAR10, and ConvBig-SVHN, respectively.
-However, the experiment on ConvBig-MNIST shows a decrease in verification performance (-9.80\% VA), an increase in UNR (+2.73\%), and a longer verification time (+28.69 sec.).
-Nevertheless, the average of SA and RA drops are only 0.75\% and 1.22\%, respectively. neural networks with our masks outperform in verification performance while decreasing only $0.75\%$ SA and $1.22\%$ RA.
-Overall, neural networks trained with our masks achieve superior verification performance while slightly reducing SA and RA.
+As shown in Table \ref{table_no_loss}, ours outperform those trained with LG's masks in terms of VA, UNR, and Time, except for the experiment on the MNIST dataset.
+Specifically, our approach achieves VA improvements.
+However, the experiment on ConvBig-MNIST shows poor performances in VA, UNR, Time.
+Nevertheless, the average of SA and RA drops are only 0.75\% and 1.22\%, respectively.
+Overall, ours achieve superior verification performance while slightly reducing SA and RA.